Mafrin337/Delta-Demo/README.md

 # Delta-Demo
-This is the demo for git and Github
+This is the demo for git and Github class .